Avenatti, lawyer known as Trump foe, indicted for financial crimes

 Avenatti also involved himself in the investigation of sexual abuse charges against R&B singer R. Kelly by giving the Chicago state’s attorney’s office what he said was a tape of the performer having sex with an underage girl.

-Reporting by Jonathan Allen, Brendan Pierson, Gina Cherelus and Daniel Wallis; editing by Jonathan Oatis
+Reporting by Jonathan Allen, Brendan Pierson, Gina Cherelus, Gabriella Borter and Daniel Wallis; editing by Frank McGurty, Jonathan Oatis